Silver iodide: Preparation and properties

 Silver iodide is prepared by reaction of an iodide solution (e.g., potassium iodide) with a solution of silver ions (e.g., silver nitrate).
 A yellowish solid quickly precipitates.
 The solid is a mixture of the two principal phases.
 Dissolution of the AgI in hydroiodic acid, followed by dilution with water, precipitates β-AgI.
 Alternatively, dissolution of AgI in a solution of concentrated silver nitrate followed by dilution affords α-AgI.
 Unless the preparation is conducted in dark conditions, the solid darkens rapidly, the light causing the reduction of ionic silver to metallic.
 The photosensitivity varies with sample purity.

+AgI is yellow due to band theory, where the excitation of electrons across the band gap absorbs blue and violet light.